We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 What are the benefits of pet neutering/spaying for my dog?

-Prevents risk associated with mammary tumour and uterus infections
+• Prevents risks associated with uterus infections.

 Cat Neutering

 Cats reach reproductive maturity rapidly; we follow the RSPCA and Cats Protection guidelines recommending neutering both female and male cats around four months of age.
-Spaying a female cat involves removing their ovaries and uterus.
-Castrating a male cat involves removing both of their testes.

 What are the benefits of neutering my cat?